We would like to express our gratitude to Lambert Wilson who has agreed to be the Patron of Projet Lumière(s).

 In 2014 and 2015 Wilson was Master of Ceremonies at the Cannes Film Festival.

-He is currently to be seen in cinemas on mainland Europe in Corporate by Nicolas Silhol; in Telle mère, telle fille by Noémie Saglio with Juliette Binoche, and this summer shoots Hélène Fillières’ Volontaire – returning to a tour of Wilson chante Montand in Canada in October.
+He was recently seen in cinemas on mainland Europe in Corporate by Nicolas Silhol; in Telle mère, telle fille by Noémie Saglio with Juliette Binoche, and in Hélène Fillières’ Volontaire

 Wilson’s social engagement is well known: he has been particularly active in spotlighting post-earthquake Haiti through his association with the United Nations Stabilization Mission in Haiti.
 His commitment to safeguarding the environment is manifest in his support of UNESCO, FAO, Greenpeace and Agir pour l’Environnement.
 He works on behalf of the Fondation Abbé-Pierre to eradicate poverty; is an ambassador for Les Toiles Enchantées (an association that brings cinema to hospitals for children), is President of the Comité des Ambassadeurs for La Maison des Journalistes (a Paris-based organization for refugee journalists) and – now – Patron of Projet Lumière(s).